 Collective action to eradicate rats and mustelids from a large, peopled landscape: A social-ecological approach

-- Harness the social and ecological learnings of the Predator Free Wellington project, a pioneering eradication effort
+- Harness the social and ecological lessons of Predator Free Wellington’s project, a pioneering eradication effort

 - Examine the evidence of both social and ecological outcomes resulting from the project